-When students begin working toward a college degree, there’s one burning question that they must all ask themselves: What major should I choose?
-In fact, most colleges and universities require an answer to this important inquiry either before or soon after an academic semester begins.
-While you may have the option to change majors if you’re not feeling right about a major you selected, it’s often best to settle on something as early as possible to help you collect your diploma in a timely manner.
+When students begin working toward a college degree, there’s one burning question that they must all ask themselves: What is a major in college that I should choose?
+In fact, most colleges and universities require an answer as early as the start of your sophomore year.
+While you may have the option to change majors if you’re not feeling right about a specific major you selected, it’s often best to settle on something as early as possible to help you collect your diploma in a timely manner.

 Consider asking yourself the following questions before you make this big declaration in your academic career.

 1. Why do I really want to choose this major?

 Some colleges and universities offer a plethora of academic majors and minors, sometimes totaling over 100 per school.
 So, choosing an area of study with just a single major can be a challenge.
 If your sights are set on creative writing, cybersecurity, or business, think about why such a major you like is appealing to you.
 Review the course requirements and think about whether you would enjoy specific classes – and, more importantly, if you could see yourself succeeding in those courses.
 You may even consider becoming a double major.

 2. Is the school I will be attending strong in this major?

 Some institutions of higher education have a general reputation for being great schools.
 However, this doesn’t mean that these colleges and universities are necessarily strong in each and every degree program they offer.
 It’s just impossible to find the equal level of high-quality courses throughout a wide range of programs.